1Marc/marcgrabanski.com/src/pages/pages/about/index.md

 If you've made it this far, you should probably connect with me on [Twitter](https://twitter.com/1marc) and [LinkedIn](http://www.linkedin.com/in/1marc).

 Thanks for visiting! 😀

-(Click the left sidebar to read some of my writings)